 It is clear that goal-setting is beneficial in a variety of ways, both for individuals and for companies.
 Having a clear focus in the form of a goal not only helps keep people on track, but actually motivates them even more than factors such as financial gain.

-Done properly, goal setting and goal management can also help steer performance management conversations.
+Done properly, creating clear frameworks and providing tools for effective goal setting can also help steer performance management conversations, and should be a focus for your HR team depending on their stage of maturity.
 Start by encouraging regular feedback on employees’ progress towards reaching their goals, and you have a recipe for a productive, motivated and high-achieving team.
 To learn more about motivating your team, download our guide below.